-As shown in Figs. 3.5 (a) and (b), the spacial distribution on Y decrease occures at = 45°.
+As shown in Figs. 3.5 (a) and (b), the spacial distribution on Y decrease occurs at $\theta = 45^{\circ}$.
 Positrons are emitted from both the downstream and upstream side of the target.
-As shown in the figure, positrons from the downstream side of the target intersect the detector at angles below 45 degrees while positrons from the upstream side of the target begin to hit the detector at angles beyond 45 degrees.
-The 1.4 mm gap represents the transition of positrons between these two extremes.
+As

 Figure 3.3: Transverse spacial and angular distribution of positrons on the virtual detector DDNT1.